The Showgirl Must Go On

-The Showgirl Must Go On was a concert residency at The Colosseum at Caesars Palace in Las Vegas that starred pop diva Bette Midler.
-Showgirl premiered on February 20, 2008 and closed on January 31, 2010.
+The Showgirl Must Go On was a concert residency by the American singer Bette Midler.
+Held at The Colosseum at Caesars Palace on the Las Vegas Strip in Paradise, Nevada, the show premiered on February 20, 2008 and closed on January 31, 2010.
 Midler signed for 300 shows from 2008 to 2010 at a pace of 100 performances a year.
 Shows were presented five nights a week with the house dark on Mondays and Thursdays.
-According to Billboard, the residency grossed $72 million.
+According to Billboard, the residency sold 537,817 tickets and grossed almost $72 million.